openSUSE/news-o-o/_posts/2008-11-05-openofficeorg-fix-for-opensuse-111-beta-4.markdown

 Note that, if you prefer the GUI method, you _should_ also be able to do this by going to YaST and using the Software Update module.
 Reports of bugs or problems with this, if any, would be appreciated.

 If you've installed 11.1 beta 4 or were thinking about installing the beta but were waiting for a fix to bug [440816](https://bugzilla.novell.com/show_bug.cgi?id=440816#c18) then it's time to go!
 [Download](//software.opensuse.org/developer) and install the beta and get to testing!
-The goal is to catch mobbles, feed them, dress them up, play with them and trade [celltrackingapps.com/](https://celltrackingapps.com/) them with other players